PraveenLiyanage/Sentiment-Analysis-Machine-Learning-Project/README.md

 # Sentiment-Analysis-Machine-Learning-Project
-This project involves machine learning classification for sentiment analysis.
-Its primary purpose is to examine comments and determine whether they are positive or negative in nature.
+This Sentiment Analysis Machine Learning Project designed to analyze user comments and classify them as either positive or negative sentiments.
+This project utilizes Logistic Regression for classification, allowing for the automatic categorization of user-generated content.